oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 # 2 Operating Model
 _This section is non-normative._

-This section describes the operating model used when transferring OpenC2 command and responses using HTTPS.
+This section describes the operating model used when transferring OpenC2 Commands and Responses using HTTPS.

 Each endpoint of an OpenC2-over-HTTPS interaction has both an OpenC2 role and an HTTP function.
 OpenC2 Consumers will be HTTP listeners so that they can accept connections and receive unsolicited commands from OpenC2 Producers.